New Jersey Indoor Dining, Movie Theaters To Reopen Friday At 25% Capacity

 - Customers may sit at the bar area in a group if they are together but must be properly social distanced from other groups

-- Groups at the bar are limited to 4 people or less
+- Groups at the bar are limited to four people or less

 New Jersey officials are also mandating strict ventilation requirements: